 Can My Dog Eat Seaweed?

-A beachy snack? 🤔
+A beachy snack for dogs? 🤔

 It turns out seaweed can be good for dogs — but only certain types of seaweed.

-The Dodo spoke to Dr. Linda Simon, a veterinary surgeon and a veterinary consultant for FiveBarks; Dr. Corinne Wigfall, a veterinarian spokesperson for SpiritDog Training; and Dr. Graham Brayshaw, the director of animal services at the Animal Humane Society in Minnesota, to find out how to feed your dog seaweed safely.
+We spoke to Dr. Linda Simon, a veterinary surgeon and a veterinary consultant for FiveBarks; Dr. Corinne Wigfall, a veterinarian spokesperson for SpiritDog Training; and Dr. Graham Brayshaw, the director of animal services at the Animal Humane Society in Minnesota, to find out how to feed your dog seaweed safely.

 Benefits of seaweed for dogs